AbdulRehman028/100-days-of-ai/Day-39-Denoising-Autoencoder/README.md

 - **Image Denoising**: Remove noise from handwritten digits using a Convolutional Autoencoder trained on MNIST
 - **Text Denoising**: Recover corrupted text using an LSTM-based Autoencoder
 - **Real-time Evaluation**: View metrics like MSE, accuracy, and improvement percentages
-- **Interactive Interface**: Draw digits or upload images, enter text with adjustable noise levels.
+- **Interactive Interface**: Draw digits or upload images, enter text with adjustable noise levels

 ## 🚀 Features